sympiler/sympiler/README.md

 ```bash
 export MKLROOT /path/to/mkl
 ```
-If you don't set these variables, the build will continue without using Intel MKL for benchmark
+If you don't set these variables, the build will continue without using Intel MKL.